How to Build a LEGO® Heart

-Everyone loves Legos® and using them with kids during the Valentine’s Day season can reinforce learning with playtime.
-I have written down each LEGO® brick piece you will need to build this adorable Lego® heart project.
-This project is easy to assemble for kids ages 3 and older.
+This Lego building craft project is easy to assemble for kids ages 3 and older.
 Kids of all ages will love to make this Valentine’s building science project.
-This LEGO® heart could be given as a gift to a parent, teacher, sibling, or grandparent.
-As with all science and stem projects, parental monitoring and involvement is needed to ensure safety and fun for the child.
+This LEGO heart could be given as a gift to a parent, teacher, sibling, or grandparent.
+As with all Lego and stem projects, parental monitoring, and involvement is needed to ensure safety and fun for the child.

 Materials needed to build a Lego® Heart: